 Trash in Croatia

 With a population of less than 4 million, Croatia is a fairly clean country.
-Still, visitors might notice trash – especially in busy harbors and on city streets.
+Still, you might notice trash – especially in busy harbors and on city streets.

 Not surprisingly, with the influx of tourists comes an influx of garbage.
 Do your part to keep Croatia clean and throw your trash in a receptacle or if one is not readily available, take it with you!